c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/find-and-fix-insecure-infrastructure-code-10.png "Optional title")

-11. This misconfiguration makes the application vulnerable to attacks that could reveal sensitive data such as user credentials and financial information.
-This error could lead to big problems for the Bank of Anthos.
-By using Prisma Cloud code security, the Exampli Corp security team can avoid costly mistakes and protect the integrity of the application.
+11. This misconfiguration makes the database available to the internet.
+This database contains Personally Identifiable Information such as user credentials and financial information.
+By using Prisma Cloud code security, the Exampli Corp security team can avoid costly mistakes and protect the integrity of the database and application.

 **There are many other examples to explore in the Exampli repo, feel free to use the filters and search bar to explore additional resources and findings.**